 What we do

-For 100 years, Birmingham Civic Society has worked to make Birmingham a better place for everyone.
-We are a membership body made up from a wide range of volunteers who encourage community engagement and promote pride in our city.
+For over 100 years, Birmingham Civic Society has worked to make Birmingham a better place for everyone.
+We are a membership body made up of a wide range of volunteers who encourage community engagement and promote pride in our city.

 Birmingham Civic Society celebrates the people and places that have shaped our city and put it on the map.